filiperosa/ev-data-viewer/README.md

 ![My Image](Screenshot.png)

 A chrome tab is opened once the app is launched.
+The database starts empty and can be populated with the following command:

+    $ python db_utils/populate_db.py

+OR

-The API is accessible under .../app/v1/docs.
-In the swagger page it is possible to upload CSV files with vehicle data, following the same structure as the example files under /db_utils/data/.
+Through the API accessible under .../app/v1/docs.
+In the swagger page it is possible to upload CSV files with vehicle data.
+You can upload one of the files under db_utils/data/ or build one yourself following the same structure.

 The frontend presents a table with vehicle datapoints and allows filtering by vehicle id and a date range.
 The datapoins in the page are ploted in the bottom charts.
 The charts are interactive and allow disabling lines.